gignaWedi/minecraft-recipe-randomizer/README.md

 (The first ten seeds will be in the examples folder for use as well)

+Then just drag the zip file generated into the datapack folder of one of your saves.

 ***

-Then just drag the zip file generated into the datapack folder of one of your saves.
+### Includes:

+ - All Vanilla Recipes (randomized):
+   - Crafting Recipes
+   - Furnace Recipes
+   - Smoker Recipes
+   - Blast Furnace Recipes
+   - Campfire Recipes
+   - Stonecutter Recipes

+ - Starter Recipes (constant):

+   Craft up:

+   - 1 Dirt to get a Crafting Table
+   - 1 Cobblestone to get a Furnace
+   - 1 Granite to get a Smoker
+   - 1 Diorite to get a Blast Furnace
+   - 1 Coal to get a Campfire
+   - 1 Andesite to get a Stonecutter